Nudist Erection and Issues Pertaining to Erections In Public

 Some naturists see nothing wrong with involuntary erections and believe there is too much shame and embarrassment surrounding a natural bodily function.
 In a forum discussion on the topic, users illustrate many random moments where a situation could arise, during a communal movie or in the midst of a volleyball game.
 Some naturists don’t think guys should even have to cover up when it happens because it’s simply “natural.”
 Of course the counterargument is that sex itself is also “natural,” yet most naturists do not have sex in public (and surely not during a naturist or nudist function).

 Some naturists feel the need to protect children and other groups from sexual exposure.
 Parents fear the vision of an erect male will send their progeny into a state of confusion and cause psychological scarring.

 A small percentage of naturists wrote about respecting the needs of individuals who experienced prior abuse and assault.
 The sight of an erect penis could trigger unpleasant memories in victims of sexual crime.

-There are formal rules and etiquette in place for male erections, but finding similar information for females is next to impossible.
+There are formal rules and behavior etiquette in place for male erections, but finding similar information for females is next to impossible.
 This is where the double standards come into play.
 Once again, some people within the nudist community feel that penis and nipple erections are naturally occurring functions.
 Others connect penis erections to instant sexual arousal and potential danger, while trivializing similar female responses.

 So now it’s your turn to share your thoughts.
 Do you feel that naturists need to loosen up in regards to male erections and become more tolerant of this “natural function” of the penis?
 Or should erections never be tolerated in a naturist / nudist environment?

 An erection, even an involuntary one, is often a source of shame and embarrassment and stops some guys from even trying naturism.
 Should we alter the current erection etiquette so as to not promote body shame?

 What do you say to guys who are afraid of getting an erection in a naturist setting?